 Retirement is the point where a person stops employment completely.
 A person may also semi-retire by reducing work hours.

 I think it’s too black-and-white: if you work at all you are not retired.
 If someone retired and they get contacted for doing some consulting, that shouldn’t invalidate their retirement.
-I consider some of the people profiled in the referenced news articles as legitimately retired.
+I consider some of the people profiled in the referenced news articles as legitimately retired, some not.

 What makes a person retired then?
 We have to look at it from several angles.
 All are necessary conditions to make someone retired.